 GRATITUDE & BENEVOLENCE

 A few months before he moved on, Gurudev informed his eldest daughter, Renu ji, that he was absolving her and his other children of any responsibility towards the sthan but holding them liable to caring for the cows at his farm.
-He had named them after Hindu feminine deities and actively conversed with them, especially while milking.
+He had named them after Hindu feminine deities and actively conversed with them.
 Their responsive modulated moos ensured the chatter stayed interactive.

-Pehalwanji, who spent several hours with him daily at the farm, recalls how Gurudev went on paath when he heard that the monkey who regularly pranced around the farm had lost her infant.
+Pehalwan ji, who spent several hours with him daily at the farm, recalls how Gurudev went on paath when he heard that the monkey who regularly pranced around the farm had lost her infant.
 The mahaguru granted the dead infant a human’s birth in his next life since his mother tirelessly entertained the guru with her antics.
-Another time, Gurudev agreed to a snake’s request for release from a tantrik who had enslaved it.
-First, he had the snake killed and buried ceremoniously, and then allowed it to take human birth.
-Reminiscing about the incident, Bittu ji remarked that the erstwhile snake was the most beautiful baby he had ever seen!
+Another time, Gurudev acceded to a snake’s request for freedom from the clutches of a tantrik who had enslaved it.
+The mahaguru had the snake killed and ceremoniously buried before allowing it to take human birth.
+When a couple who had visited Gurudev in Renuka to request a child returned a year later with their newborn, the mahaguru summoned Bakshi ji, a disciple, to see the child.
+Bakshi ji recognised the baby as the former snake because of the hood marks on her back.
+Reminiscing, he says that she was the most beautiful baby he had ever seen!
 Even if they were animals, the mahaguru’s benevolence to those who served him or sought his help remains unparalleled.

-Gratitude was an integral part of Gurudev’s social hygiene, and its seeds seem to have sprouted early in his childhood years.
-It was probably gratitude to the fakir of the dargah from which he and his friend, Subbhash ji, stole jujubes during their childhood that the admiration for the mystical arose.
-Even though he seldom spoke about his guru, he was always watchful of his presence.
-In fact, on significant days like Mahashivratri and Guru Purnima, he refused to allow garlands around his neck, preferring instead to have them offered at the sthan, which he generally referred to as his guru’s abode.
+Gratitude was an integral ingredient of Gurudev’s social hygiene, and its seeds appear to have sprouted as early as his childhood.
+His gratitude to the fakir of the dargah from which he and his friend, Subbhash ji, picked jujubes as children most likely inspired his admiration for the mystical.
+Even though he rarely mentioned his guru, he was always watchful of his presence.
+In fact, on significant days like Mahashivratri and Guru Purnima, he refused to wear many garlands around his neck, preferring instead to have them offered at the sthan, which he referred to as his guru’s abode.
 To be seen with more garlands than his guru was not in line with his thinking.

-He always asked us to be grateful to those who allowed us to serve them.
-This concept redefined my view of seva.
-The idea that I was able to serve only because It was enabled by another, bridged the mental divide between “I” and “You”, creating a sense of unity.
+The mahaguru always reminded us to be thankful to those who let us serve them.
+This concept completely redefined my notions about seva.
+The idea that I was able to serve only because it was enabled by another, bridged the mental divide between “I” and “You”, creating a sense of unity.

-Gurudev’s connectivity with others manifested in diverse ways since he underplayed or role-played to attune to their level of thinking.
-So, children were treated with naughty affection while elders, with the utmost respect.
-Some evenings draped in his lungi, he would join the neighbourhood kids in gully cricket, cheating at the game but ensuring he had bought them a packet of sweets beforehand to keep them from complaining!
-Dr Shankar Narayan was at a loss for words while describing a time in 1990, when he accompanied the mahaguru to his in-laws in Bilga.
-On seeing his mother-in-law, the great guru adhered to the Hindu custom of touching her feet to show respect.
-The mahaguru whose feet millions waited to touch was touching the feet of an ordinary woman!
+Gurudev’s connection with others manifested in diverse ways since he underplayed or role-played to attune to their level of thinking.
+As a result, children were treated with naughty affection, while elders were treated with the utmost respect.
+Some evenings draped in his lungi, he would play gully cricket with the neighbourhood kids, cheating at the game but making sure he had bought them a packet of sweets beforehand to keep them from complaining!
+Dr Shankar Narayan was at a loss for words as he recalled accompanying the mahaguru to his in-laws’ house in Bilga in 1990.
+When the great guru saw his mother-in-law, he followed the Hindu custom of touching her feet to show respect.
+The mahaguru, whose feet millions waited to touch, was touching the feet of an ordinary woman!
 In Gurudev’s world, humility aligned with humanity to take centre stage.

 Respecting socio-centric beliefs was another facet of his social hygiene.
-He knew better than most of us that people perceive the world as per their upbringing and conditioning.
+He knew better than most of us that people perceive the world according to their upbringing and conditioning.

-Within the framework of social tradition, he was also an out of the box thinker.
-He was against dowry since he believed that giving away a daughter in marriage or kanyadaan is among the higher forms of seva.
-He would himself (and sometimes along with his disciples) contribute to a bride-to-be’s trousseau so that her father was not be staved off his lifelong earnings.
+Within the confines of social tradition, he was an out-of-the-box thinker.
+He opposed dowry because he considered giving away a daughter in marriage or kanyadaan among the higher forms of seva.
+Quite often, he alone, and sometimes along with his disciples, contributed to bridal trousseaux to save the bride’s father from being staved off his lifelong earnings.

-In an era where Indian women were only profiled as daughters, wives and mothers, he looked at them as independent equals.
-His wife was a qualified schoolteacher by profession and an equal contributor to the household.
-Although grihasth was his prescribed path, he did not insist on women getting married early on in their lives.
+In an era when Indian women were profiled only as daughters, wives, and mothers, he saw them as independent equals.
+His wife was a qualified schoolteacher who contributed equally to the household.
+Even though grihasth was his prescribed path, he did not insist on women marrying young.
 Marriage was about companionship, not compulsion.